 Facebook, instagram and other social media is a tell-tale place for making sure that a man is interested in you and is proud to have you in his life.

-Why?
 Because if he is proud and happy to have you in his life, he doesn’t fear you appearing in his news feed, tagging him in things, or commenting on his updates.
-(Click here to complete the quiz on “How High Value High Status Am I on Facebook”)

 Because social media can be such a public place; if he has other women, or if he puts you low on his priority list, he may avoid adding you on Facebook and instagram because it’ll be easy for you to bring issues up and inconvenience him.

-Warning: There are some men (perhaps womanizers) who might gladly add you on social media, as more women commenting and liking his updates means he receives higher status and higher regard in his social circle or among his Facebook friends.
+Warning: There are some men (perhaps womanizers) who might gladly add you on social media, as more women commenting and liking his updates means he receives higher status and higher regard in his social circle.

 It depends on the man and his blueprint of the world.

-So, it’s up to you to work out whether he uses social media as a way to have women make him look good, or whether he actually uses social media and deliberately avoids interacting with you on social media or avoids ‘friending’ you for fear of ‘issues’ that arise from that, that might complicate his life.
+So, it’s up to you to work out whether he uses social media as a way to have women make him look good, or whether he actually uses social media but wants to avoid showing he has something going with you.

-People who have high relationship value and who are high value in general – these people find each other – so is this a man who isn’t one to invest in people, or has shiny object syndrome.
+People who have high relationship value and who are high value in general tend to find each other.
+So you have to ask yourself, is this a man who isn’t one to invest in people, and does he perhaps have shiny object syndrome?

 Does he have fears getting close and actually being vulnerable to other humans?

-4) He talks about women in a way that actually makes you feel uneasy or queasy in your gut.
+4: He talks about women in a way that makes you feel uneasy in your gut.